International-Data-Spaces-Association/IDS-G/core/DAPS/README.md

  identifier, never be re-used for any other resource inside the IDS ecosystem.

-The architecture aims to be open to multiple [Certification Authorities](../CA/README.md) (CAs) issueing certificates.
+The architecture aims to be open to multiple [Certification Authorities](../CA/README.md) (CAs) issuing certificates.
 This means, a truly unique identifier needs to consist of the issuer of the certificate and the subject identifier.
 For an easy machine readable identifier, two ´X.509v3´ extensions will be used: